SpencerCDixon/box-destroyer/readme.md

 - [x] allow users to reset levels
 - [x] use emoji's for the enemies
 - [ ] add custom lose messgaes based on enemy that kills person
+- [ ] level validator to use to display errors in level builder
+- [ ] level builder

 #### Potential Enemy Lose Messages